-Originally designed with 52 data elements, currently (2011) the NIBRS captures up to 57 data elements via six types of data segments: administrative, offense, victim, property, offender, and arrestee.
-Although, in the late 1980s, the FBI committed to hold all changes to the NIBRS in abeyance until a substantial amount of contributors implemented the system, three modifications have been necessary.
-To meet growing challenges in the fight against crime, the system's flexibility has permitted the addition of a new data element to capture bias-motivated offenses (1990), the expansion of an existing data element to indicate the presence of gang activity (1997), the addition of three new data elements to collect data for law enforcement officers killed and assaulted (2003), and a new data element to collect data on cargo theft (2005).
-The FBI is modernizing its legacy mainframe-based UCR system to improve its ability to collect, analyze, and report on national crime statistics.
-Once this upgrade is completed, the FBI UCR Program will collect data on the latest NIBRS reporting requirements, such as human trafficking and gender and gender identity biases.
+Originally designed with 52 data elements, currently (2013) the NIBRS captures up to 58 data elements via six types of data segments: administrative, offense, victim, property, offender, and arrestee.
+Although, in the late 1980s, the FBI committed to hold all changes to the NIBRS in abeyance until a substantial amount of contributors implemented the system, modifications have been necessary.
+To meet growing challenges in the fight against crime, the system's flexibility has permitted the ability for the NIBRS to collect data about bias-motivated offenses (one in 1990 and four additional in 2013), gang activity (1997), law enforcement officers killed and assaulted (2003), cargo theft (2005), human trafficking (2013), new bias motivations (2013), and the ethnicity of the offender (2013).
 As more contributing LEAs become educated about the rich data available through incident-based reporting and as resources permit, more agencies are implementing the NIBRS.
 More information about the NIBRS, as well as many of the documents referred to in this summary, are available at <www.fbi.gov/about-us/cjis/ucr/>.